martinezpl/owlie-yt-addon/README.md

 ### UI can be better

-Perhaps the displayed text could be more readable and the overlay windows could be more reactive to the video player's changes.
-It also doesn't seem obvious to me which tab is the active one :P I'm happy to hear any suggestions.
+- the displayed text could be more readable
+- the overlay windows could be reactive to the video player's changes
+- doesn't seem obvious to me which tab is the active one :P
+- loading indicators inside the overlay?
+- a general revamp with a neat, "populistic" design?

+I'm happy to hear any suggestions.

 ### General code clarity

-This is my first full project using html/css/js stack and the code seems messy even to myself.
+This is my first full project using html/css/js stack, I don't know any standards (just using linter) and the just code seems messy.
 Definitely needs a refactor, I'm happy to hear suggestions or see PRs :)

 ### Bugs
 - occasional failure to overwrite settings after closing the popup (retrying helps)